upmaru/terraform-provider-tama/examples/data-sources/tama_thought_path/README.md

 # Tama Thought Path Data Source Example

-This example demonstrates how to use the `tama_thought_path` data source to fetch information about existing perception paths in the Tama provider.
+This example demonstrates how to use the `tama_modular_thought_path` data source to fetch information about existing perception paths in the Tama provider.

 ## Overview

-The `tama_thought_path` data source allows you to retrieve information about existing paths that link thoughts to target classes.
+The `tama_modular_thought_path` data source allows you to retrieve information about existing paths that link thoughts to target classes.
 This is useful for:

 - Referencing existing paths in other resources
 - Extracting path parameters for analysis or duplication